mementodatabase/docs/script_api.md

 #### create(values)

-Creates a new entry in the library with specified field values.
+Create a new entry in the library with specified field values.
-{: .fs-6 .fw-300 }
+{: .fs-5 }

 #### Parameters